Starting a New Recipe

 - Description - A brief summary or personal note about the dish.

-- Difficulty — Choose from Easy, Medium, or Hard.
+- Difficulty - Choose from Easy, Medium, Hard, or Expert.

 - Total Time - Set the total cooking time using hour, minute, and second wheel pickers.